Judge Philosophies

 Robert Hawkins - DVC

 I have been involved with forensics for 20 years.
-I competed in LD and regularly judge Parli & IPDA.
+I competed in high school LD and sometimes judge Parli & IPDA.
+I am not a technical judge in NFA-LD.
 I am not big on complicated language.
 I am more impressed if a student understands the argument and can make adjustments to different judging pools.
-I would classify myself as LAY judge for debate, but I can hang with most rounds if the students can also be organized, signpost, and make clear arguments.
+I would classify myself as LAY judge for debate, but I can hang if the students can also be organized, signpost, and make clear arguments.
 Education is my main value.

 Roger Willis-Raymondo - Mt.
 SAC